Create a Query-Backed Data Source

 Note: This step will only appear if all tables within a server have been selected for creation.

 In most cases, Immuta’s schema detection job runs automatically from the Immuta web service.
 For Databricks, that automatic job is disabled because of the ephemeral nature of Databricks clusters.
 In this case, Immuta requires users to download a schema detection job template (a Python script) and import that into their Databricks workspace.
-See the tutorial at the bottom of this page for details.

 7 - Create the Data Source